ssimmie/build-tools/README.md

 ## Usage

 Add this private repository to your projects pom.
+All private dependencies are available https://ssimmie.github.io/maven-repository/.

 ```xml
 <repositories>